 To help businesses identify and respond to COVID-19 cluster outbreaks, RiskLogic and Johns Hopkins Centre for Health Security have collaborated, to deliver an online COVID-19 workshop.
 The workshop will provide participants with a deeper understanding of clusters and impacts to business, and how businesses can reduce risk and assist health authorities through the development of a Cluster Management Framework tailored to each organisation or business.

-This pandemic requires organisational change as we learn to evolve to our new way of life and business environment.
+This pandemic requires organisational change and a fundamental shift in business continuity management as we learn to evolve to our new way of life and business environment.
 Learn more about the COVID-19 workshop: cluster management for businesses.